 There is no specific data limit shown on their website but it comes with fair usage policy and the speed actually gets throttled if you use more than 500MB a day.

-Their website asks for a phone number but it looks any phone number would work and the QR code will be sent to the email address.
+Their website asks for a phone number, but it looks like any phone number would work.
+Once you give your number, the QR code will be sent to the email address.

-You get to use data in 20 countries including Japan, USA, Canada, UK, Thailand, Philippines, France, Denmark, Sweden, China, Taiwan, etc..
+3HK allows for data use in 20 countries including, Japan, USA, Canada, UK, Thailand, Philippines, France, Denmark, Sweden, China, Taiwan, etc..

-The next company we took a look at is called Truephone, a global mobile communications company with headquarters based in London.
+The next company is called Truephone, a global mobile communications company with headquarters based in London.
 Their prices are a tad more expensive than the two above.